Animor® Clinical Policy

 At Animor® we aim to provide the very best healthcare to all our patients, treating and caring for our members’ pets as if they were our own.
 We provide this service free at the point of care, a model which ensures that treatment decisions are based solely on what is best for both owner and animal without a financial constraint.

-We strongly believe that prevention is better than cure but if intervention is necessary, we tailor our clinical approach to your pet’s needs.
-We also believe in working with our members to improve the health of their pets.
+We strongly believe that prevention is better than cure and believe in working with our members to improve the health of their pets.
+But if intervention is necessary, we tailor our clinical approach to your pet’s needs.

 Standard of service

 At Animor® our services are delivered by qualified veterinary surgeons, assisted by qualified (RVN) or trainee veterinary nurses.
 All veterinary surgeons and qualified nurses are registered with the Royal College of Veterinary Surgeons (RCVS), so must act in accordance with their guide to professional conduct at all times.
 Animor® is fully accredited by the RCVS PSS (Practice Standards Scheme) and maintains the standards accordingly.

 Animor® clinicians will only ever treat a pet based on our assessment of the medical need.
 Whilst we do have a team of highly trained and experienced veterinary surgeons, in some cases we may suggest in the interests of our member’s pet, that we refer them to a specialist outside the Animor® network.
 Those specialists are specifically chosen by Animor® and will be as local as possible to the Animor® Veterinary Centre.
 Animor® is a membership organisation offering free at the point of delivery healthcare for our members’ pets, however, we will also provide veterinary services to non-members, who will be charged in the normal way.

 At Animor® we will work with you to ensure your pet stays healthy and well.
 Our entire focus is on preventing illness and we will see our members (your pets) every six months for a healthy pet check so we can work together to help you to achieve this.